Philippines fight against ISIS grinds on, victory still 'weeks' away

 CNN Philippines correspondent David Santos, who is currently less than five kilometers from the fighting, said the progress of government forces has been slowed by concerns over civilians caught in the crossfire.

-As many as 2,000 civilians remain trapped in the war-torn city, according to the mayor's office, although a Philippine military spokesman put the number closer to 500.
+About 1,000 civilians remain trapped in the war-torn city, according to the city's mayor.

 "The government is also supplying heavy artillery fire, air strikes and bombing runs.
 Many of the civilians or residents in this community have fled," said Santos.
 Images on local media show the previously prosperous city of 200,000 now in ruins.